-However, focusing only on extrinsic motivators may not be enough to empower and engage call center employees.
-In fact, they may lose the incentive to use their creativity and other values for problem-solving.
+However, focusing only on extrinsic motivators may not be enough for agent engagement and empowerment.
+In fact, they may lose their incentive to use their creativity and other attributes for problem-solving.

 That’s where intrinsic motivation comes in.

-Gaining a sense of achievement, helping people, doing everything to solve an issue, etc., are primarily based on an agent’s core values and principles.
-As a result, they may serve as better motivators for boosting the performance of your customer service agent.
+Gaining a sense of achievement, helping people, doing everything to solve an issue, etc., are primarily based on the core values and principles of an agent.
+As a result, they may serve as better motivators for boosting the performance of your customer service agents.

-Each individual has different motivators, but creating a work environment that enables them to find their own motivators can definitely benefit your call center.
+Each individual has different motivators, but creating a work environment that enables them to find their own motivators benefits your call center.

-Now, let’s now see how to effectively motivate call center agents to increase their engagement and enhance your customer experience:
+Now, let’s now see how to effectively motivate call center agents to increase employee engagement and enhance customer experience:

 1. Lead by Example

-To motivate your call center team, you, as their leader, need to be motivated yourself.
+To motivate your call center or customer service team, you, as their team leader, need to be motivated yourself.

 At the same time, you also need to be realistic.

 You shouldn’t be so focused on success that you miss the facts if something really isn’t working out.
-You need to optimistically help your team come up with other strategies to reach their goal.
+You need to optimistically help your call center team come up with other strategies to reach their goals.

-These practices can help reduce agent turnover, enhance their performance, and in turn, increase customer retention.
+These are best practices that can help a call center or contact center reduce employee turnover, enhance agent performance — and in turn, boost:

 2. Build a Positive Call Center Environment

-The work environment plays a significant role in influencing the employees’ morale.
+The work environment plays a significant role in influencing employee morale.

-A clean, clutter-free workspace with vibrant interiors, comfortable chairs, separate lounge area, etc., is highly conducive to good employee performance.
+A clean, clutter-free workspace with vibrant interiors, comfortable chairs, a separate lounge area, etc., is highly conducive to good call center employee performance.
 You can also encourage your employees to personalize and decorate their workstations to feel more connected to the workplace.

-And if your call center is virtual, you can create a positive work environment by having open communication, allowing employees to interact for non-work activities, etc.
+If your call center is virtual or remote, you can create a positive work environment by having open communication, allowing employees to interact for non-work activities, etc.

-A fun and happy work atmosphere is essential to motivate an employee to do their best everyday.
+At the end of the day, a fun and happy work atmosphere is essential to motivate call center agents to do their best every day.

 Lastly, it may not seem significant, but how your agents dress can also impact the overall work environment, even if it’s virtual.

-Smart, formal work clothes put the team in a professional mindset, boosting their confidence and motivation.
+Smart, formal work clothes put the team in a professional mindset, boosting call center agent motivation and confidence.